 The supplementary form is in the admissions section of the school website or available from the school office.
-Baptism certificates and other confirmatory documentation parents will be asked to provide evidence to confirm the details.
+Baptism certificates and other confirmatory documentation

+If a place is awarded on the basis of information provided on the application form, parents will be asked to provide evidence to confirm the details.
 This may include a baptism certificate, proof of address and date of birth, depending on the case.
 If false information has been given or proof cannot be provided, the place may be withdrawn.